 However, persons that receive an abatement and the amount granted is public information.

+Yes.
+The Assessors Office lists a book and page reference on the property record card for most of the properties.
 Deed references (book and page numbers) are recorded at the Hampshire County Registry of Deeds.
-You can contact the Registry of Deeds located at 33 King Street, Northampton at 413-84-3637 or look up the information on their website
+You can contact the Registry of Deeds located at 60 Railroad Avenue, Northampton, MA.
+01060 at 413-584-3637.

 Applications & Forms Page